WICG/webpackage/go/bundle/README.md

 These command-line flags are common to all the three options:

+- `-version` specifies WebBundle format version.
+Possible values are: `b2` (default) and `b1`.
 - `-primaryURL` specifies the bundle's main resource URL.
 This URL is also used as the fallback destination when browser cannot process the bundle.
-This option is required.
+If bundle format is `b1`, this option is required.
 - `-manifestURL` specifies the bundle's [manifest](https://www.w3.org/TR/appmanifest/) URL.
-This option is optional and can be omitted.
+This option can be specified only for bundle version `b1`.
 - `-o` specifies name of the output bundle file.
 Default file name if unspecified is `out.wbn`.
 - `-headerOverride` adds additional response header to all bundled responses.
 Existing values of the header are overwritten.